 Do babies get a fever when teething?

-It’s actually a myth that teething causes a fever but I swear my kids always had a low-grade fever when teething.
+It’s actually a myth that teething causes a fever but I still swear my kids always had a low-grade fever when teething.
 Teething can only slightly raise the core body temperature.
 So, if your baby is running a fever higher than 100.5°F, it’s likely that your baby has an illness unrelated to teething.

 Is it OK to give my teething baby Tylenol or numbing gel at night?